MinaArzaghi/MinaArzaghi.github.io/awards.md

 # Honors and Awards

-- **Award of Distinction – Honorable Mention** Statistical Society of Canada Conference for the quality of the paper and presentation (2025)
+- **Award of Distinction – Honorable Mention** for the quality of the paper presentation, Statistical Society of Canada Conference (SSC 2025)

 - **Travel fund** for AIES Conference (2025)